Amaguk2023/Pyspark_Weather_ETL/README.md

 ***Description***

 Current Weather ETL Data Engineering Project.
 Script extracts the current weather of 2 different countries, verifies that the data doesn't have null values nor any primary key is violated and then uploads the data into two different Postgresql tables using SQLAlchemy.
-Pyspark is used for the extraction and the creation of the dataframes and then those dataframes are changed to pandas dataframes for the transformation and loading stage.
-The API that is used is called  Weatherbit from RapidAPI.

 ***Essentials***
 - Extra libraries that must be imported: sys, json, datetime.